MDobak/docker-symfony/README.md

  1. Change the `PROJECT_NAME` variable in both `.env-linux.dev` and `.env-macos.dev` files if you are working on multiple projects to avoid name collisions.
 You can also change other variables depending on your needs.
  2. Set correct paths in `.env-*.dev` files if you want to use different location than the `/app` directory.
- 3. Start **only** `php` container using `./console start php` command.
- 4. Make sure, that `APP_PATH` directory exist and it's empty.
+ 4. Make sure, that `APP_PATH` directory is empty.
- 5. Log in into container's shell using `./console shell php` command.
- 6. Use composer to create new symfony project: `composer create-project symfony/symfony .`.
- 7. Log out from container with `exit` command.
- 8. Use `./console start` command to run other containers.
+ 5. Execute `./console create-project symfony/website-skeleton 4.*` to install project using composer`s create-project
+    command.
+You can use different package name and version.

 ### Migrating existing project
  1. Change the `PROJECT_NAME` variable in both `.env-linux.dev` and `.env-macos.dev` files if you are working on multiple